 WARNING: Do not stand under any part of the load while positioning the horsehead.
-Do not place hands or fingers inside the horsehead during installation.
+Do not place hands or fingers inside of the horsehead during installation.

 Before lifting the horsehead, make sure the adjusting screws are flush with the inside of the side plates (Figure 39).
 Lift the horsehead and clean the wireline track of any foreign material.
 Place the horsehead on the beam, making sure the rocker plate inside the upper portion of the horsehead fits firmly against the top flange of the beam and is between the seat bar and the angle spacer (Figure 40).

 Some of the smaller units are shipped with a hinge pin, which needs to be installed at this time.
 Insert the pin through the side plate and the hinge pipe that is located on top of the walking beam.
 Add the washers and the cotter pins to hold the hinge pin in place.
-Allow the horsehead to swing down so the bumper plate inside the horsehead contacts the front plate of the walking beam.
+Allow the horsehead to swing down so that the bumper plate inside the horsehead contacts the front plate of the walking beam.

-Most of the larger stroke length units are equipped with a horsehead safety bar (see Figure 41).
+Units with 100" stroke length and larger are equipped with a horsehead safety bar.
+(See Figure 41.)
 Install the bar through the slot in the side of the head and through the angle welded to the front plate of the beam.
 To keep the bar from sliding out, the roll pin, which is part of the bar, must go through the slot on the side plate and then rotate 90° to bear against the inside of the side plate.
 Visually check that the safety bar is through the angle and not above or below it.

-Units with shorter stroke lengths are equipped with a latch bolt (throat bolt).
+The units with shorter stroke lengths are equipped with a latch bolt (throat bolt).
 See Figure 40.
-These units are normally shipped from the factory with the horsehead mounted to the walking beam.
-At this time, be sure the latch bolt is installed.
-If the horsehead alignment is incorrect (procedure 5.33), the latch bolt will need to be loosened until the adjustments are made.
+These size units are normally shipped from the factory with the horsehead mounted to the walking beam.
+At this time, be sure that the latch bolt is installed.
+If the horsehead alignment is incorrect (procedure 5.26), the latch bolt will need to be loosened until the adjustments are made, then retightened.

-WARNING: The safety bar, hinge pin and/or the latch bolt must be installed and tightened at all times except during horsehead removal.
+- WARNING: The safety bar, hinge pin, and/or the latch bolt must be installed and tightened at all times except during horsehead removal. - 5.26 HORSEHEAD ADJUSTMENT

-5.33 HORSEHEAD ADJUSTMENT

-With the walking beam in a horizontal position, use a level or a plumb bob, as shown in Figure 42, to check the vertical alignment of the horsehead.
+Use a level or a plumb bob, as shown in Figure 42, to check the vertical alignment of the horsehead.
 The horsehead may be adjusted by tightening the adjusting screws on either side of the horsehead until it is vertically aligned.
-After aligning the horsehead, tighten the jam nuts on the adjusting screws to maintain vertical alignment.
+Tighten the jam nuts to maintain the alignment.
 Tighten the latch bolt on units so equipped.
-Refer to "Fasteners" Section 3.
+Refer to "Fasteners" in Section 3.